The poet as novelist

-a few photographs from Coover’s 3-hour session with the students in my Fellows seminar;
+A few photographs from Coover’s three-hour session with the students in my Fellows seminar;

 The text of Vince Levy’s introduction to Coover at the Monday night reading.

 Photographs of the visit (by John Carroll)